 Here at Fishing Republic, we have a wide variety of predator rods suited for anyone and everyone.
 Whether you’re buying your child their first fishing rod and don’t want to break the bank, or you’re an experienced hand looking to replace or upgrade old reliable, there’s a rod in our selection for you.
 You can trust the judgement of the many expert anglers we employ here at Fishing Republic to present you with only the best predator fishing tackle.

 If pike rods don’t suit your needs, check out the rest of our fishing tackle to find what you're looking for.
-We have fishing rods from all disciplines, including carp, coarse, fly, and Sea.
+We have fishing rods from any fishing discipline you could think of.